nginxinc/nginx-gateway-fabric/site/content/installation/installing-ngf/helm.md

 {{</tabs>}}

    `ngf` is the name of the release, and can be changed to any name you want.
 This name is added as a prefix to the Deployment name.

-   If the namespace already exists, you can omit the optional `--create-namespace` flag.

    To wait for the Deployment to be ready, you can either add the `--wait` flag to the `helm install` command, or run the following after installing: